lalita1809/lalita_2025/navigation/about.md

 ---

 **Hi I am Lalita!**
 I am a senior at Del Norte highschool.
 I love going to the beach, hangingout with my friends, I love stitching and reading.
-I love watching new movies and new tv shows/sitcoms. :red heart:
+I love watching new movies and new tv shows/sitcoms.

 **This is my favorite TV show**